-(1) A person must not drive an uninsured motor vehicle on a road or in a public place.

-(2) A person who is the owner of an uninsured motor vehicle must not permit someone else to drive it on a road or in a public place.

-- (3) It is a defence to a charge of an offence against this section to prove that the defendant had reasonable grounds to believe and did believe the motor vehicle was an insured motor vehicle. - (4) This section does not apply to a motor vehicle of a class exempted from its application by regulation. - (5) Also, this section does not apply to a motor vehicle to which a gratuitous CTP insurance policy under section 20A(2) relates.
+- (1) A person must not drive an uninsured motor vehicle on a road or in a public place. - Maximum penalty-80 penalty units. - (2) A person who is the owner of an uninsured motor vehicle must not permit someone else to drive it on a road or in a public place. - Maximum penalty-80 penalty units. - (3) It is a defence to a charge of an offence against this section to prove that the defendant had reasonable grounds to believe and did believe the motor vehicle was an insured motor vehicle. - (4) This section does not apply to a motor vehicle of a class exempted from its application by regulation. - (5) Also, this section does not apply to a motor vehicle to which a gratuitous CTP insurance policy under section 20A(2) relates.